shah314/gamultiknapsack/README.md

 (See the tests directory for <b>testcpp.sh and testjava.sh</b> for an example run)

 <b>Dependencies</b>
 The code has no other dependencies.
-A JDK or a gcc compile is all that is required.
+A JDK or a gcc compiler is all that is required.

 <b>Using the code as an API</b>
 IF you want to use the code as an API call from your own code: